First Grinnell expedition: Icebound

 Winter storms soon separated the ships, including Rescue, which was driven south out to sea.
 The Advance made for the relative shelter of Griffith's Island, to be joined by some of the others.
 The Rescue had regained control to the south, and De Haven, judging that the expedition had not reached a point from which the search could be resumed, decided to attempt a return of both ships home with the information gathered.
-The ice thickened, however, and the two ships were soon caught fast in Wellington's Straits at roughly 75°24' north.
-De Haven named the mountains to the distant north "Grinnell Land," a part of Ellesmere Island.
+The ice thickened, however, and the two ships were soon caught fast in Wellington Channel at roughly 75°24' north.
+De Haven named the mountains to the distant north "Grinnell Land", which was later determined to be a peninsula of Devon Island.
 The heavy ice nipped at the vessels and the floe dragged both ships northward as seasonal darkness began to set in.

 By October 1, the two ships were prepared for the long winter, with the upper decks covered, sails stacked and stove pipes set.
 An emergency depot of provisions was cached on the nearest shore.
 Periodically violent ice movements threatened both ships, which drifted north or south as dictated by the wind.
 Lard lamps kept the cabin temperatures just above freezing.
 Several crew members began showing early signs of scurvy, against which Kane hunted seals and foxes to provide fresh meat.
 Curious foxes were tamed to amuse the crew.
 Full winter preparations were completed by November 9, with the ships now in the vicinity of Beechey Island and temperatures generally below zero.